Machining: Machining operations

-Machining is any process in which a cutting tool is used to remove small chips of material from the workpiece (the workpiece is often called the "work").
-To perform the operation, relative motion is required between the tool and the work.
-This relative motion is achieved in most machining operation by means of a primary motion, called "cutting speed" and a secondary motion called "feed".
-The shape of the tool and its penetration into the work surface, combined with these motions, produce the desired shape of the resulting work surface.
+Machining is any process in which a cutting tool removes material from the workpiece (the workpiece is often called the "work").
+Relative motion is required in traditional machining between the device and the work to remove material; non-traditional machining processes use other methods of material removal, such as electric current in EDM (electro-discharge machining).
+This relative motion is achieved in most machining operations by moving (by lateral rotary or lateral motion) either the tool, or the workpiece.
+The shape of the tool, the relative motion, and its penetration into the work, produce the desired shape of the resulting work surface.